xlladdins/xll/docs/Excel4MacrosH-P.md

 **PAGE.SETUP**?(head, foot, left, right, top, bot, orient, paper\_size, scale, quality, head\_margin, foot\_margin, pg\_num)

-Head    specifies the text and formatting codes for the header for the current sheet .
+Head&nbsp;&nbsp;&nbsp;&nbsp;specifies the text and formatting codes for the header for the current sheet .
 For information about formatting codes, see "Remarks" later in this topic.

-Foot    specifies the text and formatting codes for the workbook footer.
+Foot&nbsp;&nbsp;&nbsp;&nbsp;specifies the text and formatting codes for the workbook footer.

-Left    corresponds to the Left box and is a number specifying the left margin.
+Left&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Left box and is a number specifying the left margin.

-Right    corresponds to the Right box and is a number specifying the right margin.
+Right&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Right box and is a number specifying the right margin.

-Top    corresponds to the Top box and is a number specifying the top margin.
+Top&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Top box and is a number specifying the top margin.

-Bot    corresponds to the Bottom box and is a number specifying the bottom margin.
+Bot&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Bottom box and is a number specifying the bottom margin.

-Hdng    corresponds to the Row & Column Headings check box.
+Hdng&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Row & Column Headings check box.
 Hdng is available only in the sheet and macro sheet form of the function.

-Grid    corresponds to the Cell Gridlines check box.
+Grid&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Cell Gridlines check box.
 Grid is available only in the sheet and macro sheet form of the function.

-H\_cntr    corresponds to the Center Horizontally check box in the Margins panel of the Page Setup dialog box.
+H\_cntr&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Center Horizontally check box in the Margins panel of the Page Setup dialog box.

-V\_cntr    corresponds to the Center Vertically check box in the Margins panel of the Page Setup dialog box.
+V\_cntr&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Center Vertically check box in the Margins panel of the Page Setup dialog box.

-Orient    determines the direction in which your workbook is printed.
+Orient&nbsp;&nbsp;&nbsp;&nbsp;determines the direction in which your workbook is printed.

 |            |                  |
 | ---------- | ---------------- |